Jeff is a PC user who likes to run a clean machine and save money in the process.

 Windows 7 is estimating this transfer will take an hour or so.
 (Pic above).
 For the sake of this article, I (painfully) let this run and it actually took 20 minutes.
 Now, let's try to use XCOPY to copy these files and see how long it takes.

 First, I’ll get to my command prompt by using the search box in Windows 7 (Desktop --> Windows Icon bottom left corner --> where it says "Search programs and files" and type CMD.)
 If you are running Windows Vista do the same, if you are running Windows XP go to start, run, and type CMD.

 The black screen that appears is the cmd prompt.
 Now I will Type XCOPY C:\music H:\music /s /e.

 I was able to copy my files in ten minutes.
 Here's a quick breakdown of the syntax:

 First, always start with XCOPY.
-Next you type the source, in my case the C drive and the folder “photos”.
+Next, you type the source, in my case the C drive and the folder “photos”.
 Then second you enter the destination.
 My external drive is H and the folder I want to copy the contents of photos into is also creatively named photos.
 The s “copy all directories and subdirectories even if empty” and e ”copy all subdirectories even if empty” tags are necessary.
-Without them you will see individual files were copied (from the main directory) but not the subdirectories.
-Please check this link for a full break down of syntax used.
+Without them, you will see individual files were copied (from the main directory) but not the subdirectories.

 You may have noticed I used quotes this time, this is because of the space between user and share, the cmd line will not recognize this drive without them.